MOHAMEDROSHAN5/AI_Lab_2023-24/Ex.No10SimpleQueries.md

-# Logic Programming –  Simple queries from facts and rules
+# Ex.No: 10 Logic Programming –  Simple queries from facts and rules
 ### DATE: 26.09.2024
 ### REGISTER NUMBER : 212222040101
 ### AIM: